$T$-equivariant motives of flag varieties: Introduction

 \end{intro-corollary} Now let us assume that $S=\Spec(k)$ is the spectrum of a field.
 On the higher homotopy groups, we similarly get an isomorphism of $R(T)_{\QQ}$-modules via tensoring with the higher $K$-groups of the ground field.

 \begin{intro-corollary}[\ref{eq.Ki.flag}] Let $k$ be a field.
-Further, let $G$ be a split reductive $k$-group scheme with maximal split torus $T$ that is contained in a Borel $B$.
+Further, let $G$ be a split reductive $k$-group scheme with maximal split torus $T$ that is contained in a Borel subgroup $B$.
 Then we have an isomorphism of $R(T)_{\QQ}$-modules

-\end{intro-corollary} Using the universal property of $\SH$, we can also pass to Spitzweck motives, Beilinson motives and the lisse-extension of $\SH$ (we have to assert some conditions on the base as seen in Section \ref{sec.gen.motive}).
+\end{intro-corollary} Using the universal property of $\SH$, we can also extend these results to the lisse-extension of $\SH$ and the \'etale localized rational stable homotopy category $\SH_{\QQ,\et}$ (we have to assert some conditions on the base as seen in Section \ref{sec.gen.motive}).
 In this way, we can extend Theorem \ref{intro-thm.1} to the case of Beilinson motives and recover the analogous result on $A^{*}_{T}(G/B)$ and completed $K_{0}$.

-\begin{intro-proposition}[\ref{eq.Chow.flag} and \ref{eq.K.flag}] Let $Q$ be a noetherian excellent scheme of dimension $\leq 2$ and let $S$ be a regular scheme of finite type over $Q$.
-Further, let $G$ be a split reductive $S$-group scheme with maximal split torus $T$ that is contained in a Borel $B$.
+\begin{intro-proposition}[\ref{eq.Chow.flag} and \ref{eq.K.flag}] Let $S=\Spec(k)$ be the spectrum of a field.
+Further, let $G$ be a split reductive $S$-group scheme with maximal split torus $T$ that is contained in a Borel subgroup $B$.
 Then on completed equivariant $K$-theory, we have

 where $I_{T}$ is the ideal generated by virtual rank $0$-bundles in $R(T)_{\QQ}$.
-Further, if $S=\Spec(k)$ is the spectrum of a field, we recover
+On Chow rings, we recover

 \end{intro-proposition}